Massachusetts: Colonial period

 The Mayflower in Plymouth Harbor by William Halsall (1882).
 The Pilgrims founded Plymouth in 1620.

-In the early 1600s, European colonists caused virgin soil epidemics such as smallpox, measles, influenza, and perhaps leptospirosis in what is now known as the northeastern region of the United States.
+During the early 1600s, European colonists caused virgin soil epidemics such as smallpox, measles, influenza, and perhaps leptospirosis in what is now known as the northeastern region of the United States.
 Between 1617 and 1619, a disease that was most likely smallpox killed approximately 90% of the Massachusetts Bay Native Americans.

 The first English colonists in Massachusetts Bay Colony landed with Richard Vines and spent the winter in Biddeford Pool near Cape Porpoise (after 1820 the State of Maine) in 1616.
 The Puritans arrived at Plymouth in 1620.
 This was the second permanent English colony in the part of North America that later became the United States, after the Jamestown Colony.
 The "First Thanksgiving" was celebrated by the Puritans after their first harvest in the "New World" and lasted for three days.
 They were soon followed by other Puritans, who colonized the Massachusetts Bay Colony—now known as Boston—in 1630.

 The Puritans believed the Church of England needed to be further reformed along Protestant Calvinist lines, and experienced harassment due to the religious policies of King Charles I and high-ranking clergy such as William Laud, who would become Charles's Archbishop of Canterbury, whom they feared were re-introducing "Romish" elements to the national church.
 They decided to colonize to Massachusetts, intending to establish what they considered an "ideal" religious society.
 The Massachusetts Bay Colony was colonized under a royal charter, unlike the Plymouth colony, in 1629.
 Both religious dissent and expansionism resulted in several new colonies being founded, shortly after Plymouth and Massachusetts Bay, elsewhere in New England.
 The Massachusetts Bay banished dissenters such as Anne Hutchinson and Roger Williams due to religious and political conflict.
 In 1636, Williams colonized what is now known as Rhode Island, and Hutchinson joined him there several years later.
 Religious intolerance continued, and among those who objected to this later that century were the English Quaker preachers Alice and Thomas Curwen, who were publicly flogged and imprisoned in Boston in 1676.

 In 1646, John Winthrop the Younger established the Saugus Iron Works, which was the first integrated ironworks in North America.
 It included a blast furnace, forge, rolling mill, shear, slitter and a quarter-ton trip hammer, all of which has been restored and is now a museum.